digitaltwinconsortium/ManufacturingOntologies/README.md

 10. In the `Outbound Processing of IDoc` dialog, click the green check button to start the IDoc message processing

-Open the Azure Digital Twins Explorer from the Azure Digital Twins service instance planel in the Azure Portal and check that a new job order digital twin called `sap` is created.
-Similarily, you can open the Storage browser of your Azure Storage Account, select Files shares and check that a new `IDoc.xml` file was created in the `sap` folder.
+Open the Storage browser of your Azure Storage Account, select Files shares and check that a new `IDoc.xml` file was created in the `sap` folder.

 Note: To check for IDoc message processing errors, entering `WE09` from the SAP system's search box, select a time range and click the `execute` button.
 This will bring up the `IDoc Search for Business Content` screen and you can select each IDoc for processing errors in the table displayed.